trustcomponent/trustcaptcha-php/README.md

 Congratulations — you have successfully validated the result of the CAPTCHA!

-**For detailed implementation instructions, [read the PHP Integration Guide](https://www.trustcomponent.com/en/products/captcha/integrations/php-captcha).**
+**For detailed implementation instructions, [read the PHP integration guide](https://www.trustcomponent.com/en/products/captcha/integrations/php-captcha).**

 ## Other pre-built integrations